For our Online Services Safeguarding and Child Protection Policy click HERE

 - In an emergency, where a child is in immediate danger, the Play Lead will call 999.

 Appointment of Staff

-PACSO is registered with OFSTED and as such, PACSO must comply with the OFSTED rules.
-As part of this process, or supplementary to this, when seeking to appoint staff (paid or voluntary) the Play Manager will:
+PACSO is registered with OFSTED and as such, PACSO must comply with the Ofsted rules.
+As part of this process, or supplementary to this, when seeking to appoint staff (paid or voluntary) the Play Lead will:

 - Ask the applicant to declare whether they have ever been convicted, charged or cautioned in relation to any offence and informed of the provision of the Rehabilitation of Offenders Act 1974, which requires that all applicants wishing to work with children must declare all convictions, however old.

 - Interview the applicant before they move from volunteer to paid staff.

 - Take up a formal independent reference that will be kept on file at the PACSO office.
 Where the applicant is under 16 years old AND is known to PACSO (e.g. they are a sibling of a child who attends PACSO), the referee may be the PACSO Play Lead.